 Survivor Story: Teresa Nava

-Teresa Nava believes that she has angels watching over her – and one angel in particular who was with her on June 1, 2010.
+Teresa Nava believes she has angels watching over her – and one angel in particular who was with her on June 1, 2010.
 That’s the day the 49-year-old mother of six had a routine breast screening on the mobile mammography clinic.

-“Edna worked very hard to find me, and she finally sent me a certified letter explaining I had an abnormal mammogram.
+“My nurse navigator worked very hard to find me, and she finally sent me a certified letter explaining I had an abnormal mammogram.
 The most important thing is, she saved my life.”

-After that, Teresa began to go to Moncrief Cancer Institute to get the post-surgery support she needed.
+After that, Teresa went to Moncrief Cancer Institute to get the post-surgery support she needed.
 “I feel great because it is absolutely helpful to me – especially after being ill for so long.
 I gained some weight after surgery, and the trainer, Stephanie, helped me get back into shape.
 She’s a good person and is patient with me.
 Sometimes I can’t move too much or too fast and I hurt.
 So I tell her and she recommends others exercises or stretches.”

 The staff at Moncrief even helps with communication.
 “I speak Spanish, and if there is a message that needs to get across, there is usually someone available to translate, and I appreciate that.
 It makes me feel even more comfortable.
 All I can say is, she is an angel to me and I’m glad she didn’t give up trying to find me!”